Meet the Team

 Jamie Hunter, PMP is a dedicated research professional who works, along with the study team, to seek excellence in all aspects of the Carolina Endometrial Cancer Studies.
 She desires to ensure study participants have quality research experiences while maintaining precision in the execution of the specified CECS aims and outcomes.
 Within CECS, Jamie is responsible for oversight of human subjects research approvals, quality control, and data integrity activities.
 She also manages day-to-day administration of the Carolina Breast Cancer, Carolina Endometrial Cancer, and Carolina Head and Neck Cancer Studies, managing staff and coordinating enrollment and data collection for over 4,000 study participants.

-Kellen Peter, is the Study Coordinator of CECS.
+Jessica Barbee, MPH, is the Study Coordinator of CECS.
 She is responsible for working with the principal investigator to design future study activities and to run the studies’ day-to-day processes to achieve the research goals and standards that they have set forth.
-Kellen also works closely with all of the study staff to ensure that the needs of the participants and of the studies are being met.
-Kellen comes to CECS with a background in Nursing and Public Health Research.
+Jessica also works closely with all of the study staff to ensure that the needs of the participants and of the studies are being met.
+Jessica comes to CECS with a background in Epidemiology, Global Health, and Clinical and Population-based Research at Vanderbilt University and UNC.

 Linda Shaw is a Telephone Interviewer for CECS.
 She is responsible for conducting phone surveys with CECS participants to obtain valuable information you contribute.
 Linda has been involved in cancer research at UNC since 2010.
 She really enjoys getting to know women in the study and hearing about their experiences.